privacysandbox/protected-auction-services-docs/inference_overview.md

 be queried during request processing and made available to `generateBid()`.

-On the other hand, a model that uses user features, or one that uses user and ad features will need to run inside the TE, and cannot run outside the TEE boundary.
+On the other hand, a model that uses user features, or one that uses user and ad features will need to run inside the TEE, and cannot run outside the TEE boundary.

 ### Unified models